paulcollett/vue-masonry-css/README.md

 ### Notes

-- At the moment, only works with `v-for="..` child elements with `:key="`
+- At the moment, only works with `v-for="..` child elements with `:key="..`
 - Does not work with `<transition-group />`

-Both of these drawbacks are due to how Vue renders child elements and the ideal masonry layout technique we're aiming to use. _(I'm looking for workarounds with any help from the community!)_
+Both of these drawbacks are conflicts with how Vue tracks & renders child elements and the layout technique we're aiming for. _(Any community help around vue rendering or other workarounds is greatly appreciated)_

 ### Resposive Breakpoints